 It is also possible to do Lion's Head on your own if you happen to miss the Friday Sunset Hike for some reason.
 Although Uber is the most convenient option, you can also take the MyCiti bus to the Kloof Nek stop along route 107 going to Camps Bay; and then from there walking along Signal Hill Drive to the Lions Head footpath.
 Happy Trails!

 It`s been all about Cape Town for too long now - off the beaten track you`ll find the quiet fishing village of Gansbaai where shark diving off of Dyer island is some of the best in the world.
-Take a day out in the Cape and come face to face with a Carcharodon carcharias (If you dare)!
+Take a day out in the Cape and come face to face with the legendary Great White Shark (If you dare)!

 Embark on a once in a lifetime Cape Town adventure and snorkel with the ocean's friendliest creatures, the Cape Fur seal!
 Make the best of your stay while in Cape Town!
 Seal Snorkeling is a great way to observe our beautiful underwater life without all the extensive training and complicated equipment required for scuba diving.
 You will be provided with the wet suit, mask, snorkel and fins as well as a short training session to make sure you are comfortable with the mask and snorkel.

 Llandudno Beach is considered one of Cape Town's best beaches with the rocky points on either side framing the white sand.
 The views are fantastic, especially during sunset, and the beach is perfect for sunbathing and all other classic beach entertainment.
-There are also a some beautiful pathways to walk if you feel like some strolling and exploration.
+There are also some beautiful pathways to walk if you feel like some strolling and exploration (it's a ten-minute stroll to Sandy Bay nude beach, for those who like letting it all hang loose).
 The waves can, however, be quite strong so it's recommended to stay close to the shore if you're not a strong swimmer.
 This beach is also very popular amongst surfers.

 Muizenberg Beach is great for walking, swimming, surfing and sunbathing anywhere along the long stretch of white sand that this beach has to offer.
 There are also so many activities on offer along the beach, with loads of surf-schools all over where you can either book a tutor or rent equipment, and even two 18-hole putt-putt courses at the Muizenberg Waterslides.
 The waves are not too powerful making them nice for swimming, body boarding and surfing.
 There are also loads of vibey coffee-shops and restaurants along the beach-front to explore.